 Certain dungeon quests, such as "The Butcher's Path," will also have you killing X amount of monsters as one of your objectives on the quest, either as a main objective, or as an optional objective for extra experience.

-The newly-released Monster Manual provides you with bonus EXP and Turbine Points for killing certain amounts of certain types of monsters.
+The later-released Monster Manual provides you with bonus EXP and Turbine Points for killing certain amounts of certain types of monsters.